wschella/mu-search/README.md

 Each eager indexing group must always contain `{ "name": "clean", "variables": [] }`.

-In case additive search indexes are used, each eager indexing group will typically contain only 1 object.
+In case additive search indexes are used, each eager indexing group will be a singleton list.
 The indexes will be combined to match the user's allowed groups.

 #### Example: public data for unauthenticated users
 If the application only provides public data for unauthenticated users in the graph `http://mu.semte.ch/graphs/public`, the following eager indexing groups must be configured: